tasket/Qubes-scripts/README.md

 ---

 ### Caveat
 These scripts come with no warranty expressed or implied... use at your own risk!
-Also note that downloading programs via https may not protect their integrity in every case, so its a good idea to download with `git clone` and use a `gpg`-based verification procedure like `git log --show-signatures -1`.
+Also note that downloading programs via https may not protect their integrity in every case, so its a good idea to download with `git clone` and use a `gpg`-based verification procedure like `git log --show-signature -1`.